hackclub/some-assembly-required/guide/math/number-systems.md

 So far with learning about CPUs and assembly, we haven't actually needed to dive into any big math concepts!
 However, for deeper understanding of how our computers are working, there are some fundamentals worth talking about.

-Numbers are made up.
+Like, how numbers are made up.
 There, I said it.

 But really, the numbers you and I think about, (1, 2, 3, etc.) are symbols that we have created in order to represent the things we see around us.
 We most commonly represent these numbers in something called **base 10**, meaning we have 10 digits to represent our numbers.